kang-lab/BERT-introduction/README.md

 trainer.train()
 ```
 Alternatively, you can also create your own custom training function if you want more flexibility.
-Normally, the huggingface Trainer function is already very good for common use.
+Normally, the huggingface Trainer function is already very good for most use cases.

 ```
 def train(model, train_dataloader, val_dataloader, Y_val, path):